OfficeDev/Microsoft-Teams-Samples/samples/bot-groupchat-messages/csharp/FetchGroupChatMessages/README.md

   - Launch Visual Studio
   - File -> Open -> Project/Solution
-  - Navigate to `samples/bot-groupchat-messages-withRSC/csharp` folder
+  - Navigate to `samples/bot-groupchat-messages/csharp` folder
-  - Select `FetchGroupChatMessagesWithRSC.csproj` file
+  - Select `FetchGroupChatMessages.csproj` file
   - Press `F5` to run the project

 ## Interacting with the bot in GroupChat